 ‘Wonderful,’ I said.
 ‘What next?’
 He told me to come back with a thousand word essay about why I wanted to get in the forces.
 He said there would be an aptitude test when I returned.
 I went back to residence on a mission.
 From there, I wrote the essay, took and passed the test and checked out of Waterloo University.

-In April, at the restaurant, just after lunch when it was quiet, the phone rang.
+In April, at the restaurant, just after lunch when it was quiet, the landline phone behind the bar rang.
 A voice told me, ‘You have been accepted to the Regular Officer Training Program of the Canadian Armed Forces.
 You will need to swear in downtown Toronto.
 We will mail your instructions to you.
 Do you understand?’

 Holy shit.
 I got in!
 My mind began to race…what will this entail???